HabibZRK/HabibZRK/README.md

 ## About Me

-I'm an Academic Assistant (Developper) at DST – Development Centre for Ship Technology and Transport Systems 🚢, currently pursuing my M.Sc. in Mechatronics at the University of Duisburg-Essen.
+I'm an Academic Assistant (Developper) at DST – Development Centre for Ship Technology and Transport Systems e.V. 🚢, Duisburg, NRW. currently pursuing my M.Sc. in Mechatronics at the University of Duisburg-Essen.
 I'm passionate about robotics and automation, and constantly learning and exploring new technologies in this field.

 ## What I'm Currently Working On